 The Best Time to Buy a Car

 Now that you have an option for funding your purchase, you may be thinking if this is the best time to buy a car.
 This bit depends on many factors, including your readiness to buy, the availability of your funds, the availability of the car model that you want, etc. However, if you are waiting for a big sale or amazing deals, then your timing is perfect since the holidays are coming up.
 The holiday season does not only bring festivities, but it also brings big sales and discounts.
+But keep in mind that you should still pause and think of the things you need to consider like the quality of the car, its warranty, etc.

 Big public holidays and the last three months of the year often offer significant car savings.
 You should also look out for model changeover periods too.